Cantopop: Lyrics

 Cantonese is a pitch sensitive tonal language.
 The word carries a different meaning when sung in a different relative pitch.
 Matching Cantonese lyrics to Western music was particularly difficult because the Western musical scale has 12 semitones.
 Through the work of pioneers like Samuel Hui, James Wong (黃霑) and Jimmy Lo Kwok Tsim (盧國沾), those that followed have more stock phrases for reference.
 Famous lyricists also include Albert Leung (林夕) and Wyman Wong (黃偉文).

 Tonal constraints have been blamed for the decline of Cantopop in the late 1990s, for source of creativity being "mined out".
 Its ramification includes interpretive constraint, where singers have less room for ad-lib change of pitch without sacrificing intelligibility.
 As a result, pitch change often encountered in western pop music becomes foreign to most of Hong Kong's singers.

 Classical Chinese lyrics

-The first type is the poetic lyrics written in literary or classical Wenyan Chinese (文言).
+The first type is the poetic lyrics written in literary or classical Chinese (文言).
 In the past, Cantopop maintained the Cantonese Opera tradition of matching the musical notes with tones of the language.
 Relatively few Cantopop songs use truly colloquial Cantonese terms, and fewer songs contain lyrics.
 Songs written in this style are usually reserved for TV shows about ancient China.
 Since the 1980s, increasing numbers of singers have departed from this tradition, though some big names like Roman Tam stayed true to traditional techniques.